 Building for a Brighter Future

-Siragusa had a history of civic responsibility and charitable giving long before the founding of the Siragusa Family Foundation.
-He served as Board member of Goodwill Industries and was an early supporter of WTTW, Chicago’s public television station.
-His love of music led him to accept a position on the Board of Directors of the Lyric Opera of Chicago during its formative years and to make generous contributions in support of Lyric’s operations and growth.
+Ross D. Siragusa had a history of civic responsibility and charitable giving long before the founding of the Siragusa Family Foundation.
+He served as board member of Goodwill Industries and was an early supporter of WTTW, Chicago’s public television station.
+His love of music led him to accept a position on the board of directors of the Lyric Opera of Chicago during its formative years and to make generous contributions in support of Lyric’s operations and growth.
 He also made generous contributions of the Illinois Institute of Technology over a number of years.

 50 Year Anniversary

-The year 1999 was recognized as a landmark by the foundation’s Board of Directors.
-In celebration of almost 50 years of giving and in honor of Siragusa, its founder, his first wife Irene O’Brien Siragusa, and their daughter Mary Irene Siragusa Hicks, the Board announced a major gift to ten Chicago-area organizations.
+The year 1999 was recognized as a landmark by the foundation’s board of directors.
+In celebration of almost 50 years of giving and in honor of Ross D. Siragusa, his first wife Irene O’Brien Siragusa, and their daughter Mary Irene Siragusa Hicks, the Siragusa Family Foundation board announced a major gift to ten Chicago-area organizations.
 A pledge of $10 million over four years, beginning in 2000, was given to The Adler Planetarium and Astronomy Museum, The Art Institute of Chicago, Children’s Memorial Hospital, The Cradle, The Field Museum, John G. Shedd Aquarium, Lincoln Park Zoo, Millennium Park, The Newberry Library, and Northwestern Memorial Hospital.
 These organizations were chosen because of their programs in education, outreach and medical research.
-The Foundation’s work was recognized by the National Society of Fundraising Executives Chicago Chapter with the 1999 Distinguished Philanthropist Award.
+The foundation’s work was recognized by the National Society of Fundraising Executives Chicago Chapter (now known as the Association of Fundraising Professionals) with the 1999 Distinguished Philanthropist Award.

 A philanthropic partner of nonprofits to improve communities throughout the Chicago region